aartikumari16/aartikumari16.github.io/_posts/2025-09-29-hyperparameter-tuning.md

 read_time: true
 ---

 Machine learning models have become powerful tools for solving problems across domains like healthcare, finance, retail, and technology.
-However, building an effective model is not just about choosing the right algorithm—it’s also about setting the right hyperparameters.
-Hyperparameter tuning is the process of finding the best configuration of these parameters to improve model performance.
-In this blog, we’ll explore what hyperparameters are, why tuning matters, common tuning strategies, and a hands-on example with Python.
+However, building an effective model is not just about choosing the right algorithm—it’s also about setting the right **hyperparameters**. **Hyperparameter tuning** is the process of finding the best configuration of these parameters to improve model performance.
+In this blog, we’ll explore what **hyperparameters** are, why tuning matters, common tuning strategies, and a hands-on example with Python.

 ---

 ## What Are Hyperparameters?

-Hyperparameters are the settings of a machine learning algorithm that are **not learned from the data** but must be specified before training.
+**Hyperparameters** are the settings of a machine learning algorithm that are **not learned from the data** but must be specified before training.
 They define how the learning process takes place.
 Examples include:

 - **Learning rate** in gradient-based algorithms
 - **Number of trees** in Random Forest